Inner banner_COVID

 • Why should I be vaccinated against COVID-19?

-It’s important to talk to your healthcare team about getting vaccinated, particularly ahead of winter, so they can provide advice based on your personal circumstances and medical history.
-Read more about the vaccination program, including how and where you can make a booking, here.
+It’s important to talk to your healthcare team about getting vaccinated, so they can provide advice based on your personal circumstances and medical history.
+Read more about the latest COVID-19 vaccination program advice here.
+To find a clinic and book your vaccination, you can use the Healthdirect webpage or speak directly with your healthcare provider.

 • How do the COVID-19 vaccines work?